havardgulldahl/jottalib/README.md

 We need coders, quality assurance and power users alike, so if you want to lend a hand, don't hesitate to open a new issue.
 Your help will be much appreciated!

 If you want to chat about a bug or ask a general question, you'll find the core contributors [in the gitter.im room](https://gitter.im/havardgulldahl/jottalib).
+Come and take a look!